reasonmii/reasonmii/README.md

 ### Hi!
 I'm Yuna ⚡

 **Education**
 - 🌱 Aug.
 2022 - May.
-2024 : My major is Computer Science, specializing in Machine Learning at Georgia Institute of Technology (Master)
+2024 : My major is Computer Science, specializing in Machine Learning at Georgia Institute of Technology (MS)
 - 🌱 Mar.
 2013 - Feb.
 2018 : I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university (BA)
   - ✈️ Aug.
 2015 - Dec.
 2015 : I was an exchange student, majoring in Informatics at the University of Washington
     - Got a full scholarship and living stipend as the first and only student to be selected from SKKU